nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_EDIT_FORMS.md

 # Editing Resources

-It's time to revisit editing resources in a database via user interactions in the browser - everyone's favorite part of NSS. ❤️
+It's time to revisit editing resources - everyone's favorite part of NSS. ❤️

 Here's the process, which is slightly different that doing it in a single page application like you did in the client-side course.